Daniel Suárez

-Daniel Alejandro Suárez Garza (born January 7, 1992) is a Mexican professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 99 Chevrolet Camaro ZL1 for Trackhouse Racing Team.
+Daniel Alejandro Suárez Garza (born January 7, 1992) is a Mexican-American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 7 Chevrolet Camaro ZL1 for Spire Motorsports.
 He previously drove in the NASCAR Toyota Series in Mexico for Telcel Racing, and the NASCAR K&N Pro Series East for Rev Racing as a member of the Drive for Diversity program.
-Suárez also previously competed in the NASCAR Xfinity Series, where he won the series championship in 2016 with Joe Gibbs Racing, becoming the first non-American to win a major NASCAR National Series championship.
+Suárez is the 2016 NASCAR Xfinity Series champion with Joe Gibbs Racing, becoming the first foreign-born driver to win a major NASCAR National Series championship.

 Racing career

 Early career

 A native of Monterrey in Nuevo León, Suárez began his racing career in karting in 2002.
 In 2007, he won the class championship.
 In 2008, he moved to the preliminary category of NASCAR Mexico, Mini-Stocks, where he became the youngest driver to win a race in the series.
 He moved to the NASCAR Mexico Series in 2010, driving for Telcel Racing and winning the series' Rookie of the Year title.
-In 2011, Suárez participated in the Toyota All-Star Showdown at Irwindale Speedway, finishing in 11th, the highest-finishing Mexican driver in the event.
+In 2011, Suárez participated in the Toyota All-Star Showdown at Irwindale Speedway, finishing in eleventh, the highest-finishing Mexican driver in the event.
 In the 2011 NASCAR Mexico Series, he finished the season with three poles and a podium, finishing ninth in the standings.
-At the same time, he participated in 7 races of the NASCAR K&N Pro Series East.
+At the same time, he participated in seven races of the NASCAR K&N Pro Series East.

 In 2012, he alternated his time between the Mexico Series and K&N Pro Series East.
 In Mexico, he led the points for most of the season and entered the final race of the year in contention for the championship, but wound up finishing third, having scored two victories.
-In the K&N Pro Series East, he finished in sixteenth place in the overall standings, achieving 3 top-10s in nine races.
+In the K&N Pro Series East, he finished in sixteenth place in the overall standings, achieving three top-tens in nine races.

 Suárez competed for the full season in the K&N Pro Series East in 2013, driving a Toyota for Rev Racing.
-He scored his first victory in the series at Columbus Motor Speedway, also recorded six top-5 and nine top-ten finishes on his way to third in the championship standings.
-Meanwhile, he finished runner-up of the NASCAR Toyota Series achieved 3 wins and five podium finishes in the season.
+He scored his first victory in the series at Columbus Motor Speedway, also recorded six top-fives and nine top-ten finishes on his way to third in the championship standings.
+Meanwhile, he finished runner-up in the NASCAR Toyota Series, achieved three wins and five podium finishes in the season.
 Suárez was also named to NASCAR's Drive for Diversity program during the 2013 season.

 In 2014, Suárez returned to the K&N East and Toyota Series, winning the first two K&N East and first Toyota Series races of the season.
-In April, he was selected by Joe Gibbs Racing to make his debut in the Nationwide Series at Richmond International Raceway, driving the team's No. 20 Toyota; he finished 19th.
+In April, he was selected by Joe Gibbs Racing to make his debut in the Nationwide Series at Richmond International Raceway, driving the team's No. 20 Toyota; he finished nineteenth.